nocentino/ModernStoragePlatformsForSqlServer/ModernStoragePlatformsForSqlServer/4-SQLObjectIntegrationDataVirtualization.md

 ## **Define the table's structure**

 The CSV here is mega simple, just one column with a couple of rowsw.
-When defining the external table where the data lives on our network with `DATA_SOURCE`, the `LOCATION` within that `DATA_SOURCE` and the `FILE_FORMAT`
+When defining the external table where the data lives on our network with `DATA_SOURCE`, the `LOCATION` within that `DATA_SOURCE` and the `FILE_FORMAT`.
+Note, the csv file name is case sensitive.

 - [ ] Execute this code on **Windows1** to create an `EXTERNAL TABLE`

     ```
-    CREATE EXTERNAL TABLE HelloWorld ( c1 varchar(50) )
+    CREATE EXTERNAL TABLE HelloWorld ( c1 int, c2 varchar(20) )
     WITH
     (    DATA_SOURCE = s3_ds
-    ,    LOCATION = '/sqldatavirt/helloworld.csv'
+    ,    LOCATION = '/fbs3bucket/HelloWorld.csv'
     ,    FILE_FORMAT = CSVFileFormat
     );
     ```